-In conflicted situations, maintaining security and confidentiality builds trust.
-Therefore, the Conflict Transformation Ministries (CTM) seek to observe the strictest levels of privacy.
+The Conflict Transformation Ministries (CTM) seek to observe the strictest levels of privacy.
 As you begin to serve a referral as a CT Minister, the CTM Director will share with you a protected folder in which to store all your files, correspondences, and recommendations.
 We name our documents using a simple system that lists relevant information within the file name.
-Our File Naming Protocol outlines how to name referrals in each district of the annual conference.
+Our Checklist and File Naming Protocol outlines how to name referrals in each district of the annual conference.

 For your personal use:

-We request that Conflict Transformation Ministers be reimbursed for mileage incurred in their work with referrals.
+Conflict Transformation Ministries services are offered free of charge.
+We do request, however, that Conflict Transformation Ministers be reimbursed for mileage incurred in their work with referrals.
 The office of the CTM handles all billing.
 The CTM Director will provide you with a Travel Log to request mileage reimbursement.
 Return completed Travel Logs (one for each month) electronically to the CTM Director.
 The CTM Director will process the completed forms.
 You will receive your reimbursement either by check or by direct deposit.

 To enroll in direct deposit, please fill out the Electronic Funds Transfer form.
-The conference Treasurer’s Office will be able to reimburse you electronically for your incurred mileage when you are working with a referral.
+The conference Treasurer’s Office will be able to reimburse you electronically for your incurred mileage.

 Planning Your First Session

 NC Conference Conflict Transformation Ministers assist local churches in living out the Church’s mission of making disciples of Jesus Christ for the transformation of the world.
 CT Ministers often work closely with the Staff Parish Relations Committee or Pastor Parish Relations Committee.
-While you get ready to meet with a S/PPRC, please consult the S/PPRC Preparation Guidelines.
+While you get ready to meet with a S/PPRC, please consult Preparing for an S/PPRC Meeting.
 We have also provided detailed instructions for these meetings in a protocol for meeting with S/PPRC.
 The notes at the bottom of this document can help you in leading your meeting in alignment with the Conversational Covenant.